Automattic/vip-governance-plugin/README.md

 apply_filters( 'vip_governance__governance_file_path', $governance_file_path, $filter_options );
 ```

-For example, this filter can be used to customize the rules file used for a subsite:
+For example, this filter can be used to customize the rules file used for a network site:

 ```php
 add_filter( 'vip_governance__governance_file_path', function ( $governance_file_path, $filter_options ) {